Natural Convection Heat Transfer from an Isothermal Plate

 An ideal turbine at elevation $z_t$ would capture the upward kinetic energy of the plume.
 The kinetic power through the aperture would be ${\rho\,A\,u\,u^2/2}$, where~$u$ is the plume upward velocity; its flux, ${\rho\,u^3/2}$.

-Vertical acceleration pulls fluid horizontally at elevations from 0 to $z_t$. ``Fig.~14(f)'' of Fujii and Imura~\cite{fujii1972natural} shows that horizontal velocities are fairly uniform within that span.
+Vertical acceleration pulls fluid horizontally at elevations between 0 and $z_t$. ``Fig.~14(f)'' of Fujii and Imura~\cite{fujii1972natural} shows that horizontal velocities are fairly uniform within that span.
 The kinetic flux should be proportional to ${\rho\,u^3}/2$ scaled by~$z_t$. $z_t$ grows with~$u$, but shrinks with kinematic viscosity~$\nu$ because of viscous losses. $u/\nu$ has reciprocal length units, while ${\rho\,u^3/2}$ already has power flux units.
 This suggests scaling ${\rho\,u^3/2}$ by a (dimensionless) Reynolds number $\Rey=u\,L/\nu$, which is used extensively for modeling forced flows.
-Let $\Rey_i=u\,L_i/\nu$, where $L_i$ is the average length of flow along the plate.
-For the upward-facing plate, $L_i=2\,L=2\,L^*$; hence $\Rey_i=2\,\Rey$, leading to a kinetic power flux $\Rey\,{\rho\,u^3}$.

-From the $\Pi_5$ dimensional analysis, $\Rey_i\,[{\rho\,u^3}/2]/\Pi_5$ is the maximum heat flux which could be transported by the flow induced by~$u$.
+Let $\Rey_i=u\,L_i/\nu$, where $L_i$ is the average length of flow parallel to the plate.
+For the upward-facing plate, $L_i=2\,L=2\,\Ls$; hence $\Rey_i=2\,\Rey$, leading to a kinetic power flux $\Rey\,{\rho\,u^3}$.
+From the $\Pi_5$ dimensional analysis, $\Rey_i\,\Pi_5\,[{\rho\,u^3}/2]$ is the maximum heat flux which could be transported by the flow induced by~$u$.
 Multiplying this heat flux by $\Pi_4/2$ yields the maximum kinetic flux $I_k$ which could result from natural convection: